fleauberlin/vue-loan-calculator/README.md

 1. Rename `.env.example` to `.env`
 2. Replace `https://example.com` with your api url in the `.env` file.

+Note: Make sure your frontend has access to the backend resource by either setting your hosts accordingly, setting up a proxy or disabling cors in your browser.

 ## Install dependencies
 Note: Both yarn and npm were tested as package managers.